European Parliament

 Recognises the paramount importance of ‘intangible assets’ and intellectual property

-to enhance their legal protection to adequate levels (AM5)allowing all creators of cultural
+enhance their legal protection to adequate levels (AM5), allowing

-to benefit from their intellectual property rights (IPRs) (AM4); emphasises
+and creative works to benefit from their intellectual property rights (IPRs)

 (AM 10 EPP) that collective management of authors’ rights represents an important source